Avaiga/taipy-getting-started/CONTRIBUTING.md

     - pre-commit works - without mypy error.
     - GitHub's actions are passing.

-6. The taipy team will have a look at your Pull Request and will give feedback.
+3. The taipy team will have a look at your Pull Request and will give feedback.
 If every requirement is valid, your work will be added in the next release, congratulation!

 ## Dependency management

-Taipy comes with multiple optional packages.
-You can find the list directly in the product or Taipy's packages.
-The back-end Pipfile does not install by default optional packages due to `pyodbc` requiring a driver's manual installation.
-This is not the behaviour for the front-end that installs all optional packages through its Pipfile.

-If you are a contributor on Taipy, be careful with dependencies, do not forget to install or uninstall depending on your issue.

-If you need to add a new dependency to Taipy, do not forget to add it in the `Pipfile` and the `setup.py`.
+If you need to add a new dependency to Taipy-getting-started, do not forget to add it in the INSTALLATION.md file.
-Keep in mind that dependency is a vector of attack.
-The Taipy team limits the usage of external dependencies at the minimum.